Vyncc/Workshop-Map-Loader-Downloader/README.md

-This was my first ever c++ project, I learned c++ while I was developing it so the code is pretty bad ngl.
+This was my first ever c++ project, I learned c++ while I was developing it so the code is pretty bad not gonna lie.

 # Workshop Map Loader & Downloader